 –Introduce their inciting event, the central conflict & stakes

 –Mention a major complication to MC ability to resolve conflict, including increased stakes (if applicable)

 –Mention character growth that must occur for the MC to resolve the conflict and avoid the stakes/ the impossible choice the MC must make?

-For my first few Pitmad’s, I had trouble defining my MC’s goal and character growth they needed to undertake to reconcile the external conflict.
-There were still gaps and ambiguity in my main characters arc (the one’s my editor helped with).
-Everyone finds querying (exceptionally) difficult.
+When I pitched in my first two Pitmad’s, I had trouble defining my MC’s goal and character growth they needed to undertake to reconcile the external conflict.
+There were still gaps and ambiguity in my main character’s arc (the one’s my editor later helped with).
+Everyone finds writing a pitch difficult.
 It takes ages.
-You need to read great advice (see the article below for excellent links to that!) and to GET FEEDBACK FROM AS MANY WRITERS ON YOUR PITCH AS YOU CAN!
-But if, after that, you still struggle to nail down any pitch ingredients above, its probably because there’s a hole in your character/ external plot arc.
-I suggest using resources on plot & character development (for example this one by Susan Dennard) to identify gaps in your character/ plot arc and plan another structural edit.
+But if, after reading pitch crafting advice like the articles I’ve linked here and receiving feedback, you still struggle to nail any pitch ingredients, there may be a hole in your character or external plot arc.
+In that case, I suggest using resources on plot and character development like this one by Susan Dennard) to help identify the hole and plan another structural edit.